-According to U.S. Surgeon General Vivek Murthy, "The mental health crisis among young people is an emergency - and social media has emerged as an important contributor.
+According to former U.S. Surgeon General Vivek Murthy, "The mental health crisis among young people is an emergency - and social media has emerged as an important contributor.
 Adolescents who spend more than three hours a day on social media face double the risk of anxiety and depression symptoms, and the average daily use in this age group, as of the summer of 2023, was 4.8 hours.
 Additionally, nearly half of adolescents say social media makes them feel worse about their bodies."
 As a result, he called for "a surgeon general's warning label on social media platforms, stating that social media is associated with significant mental health harms for adolescents," which "would regularly remind parents and adolescents that social media has not been proved safe."1

 This bill, the Social Media Warning Law, answers that call.
-Sponsored by Attorney General Rob Bonta and Common Sense Media, the bill would require platforms to display the following message, based on the Surgeon General's 2023 Advisory on Social Media and Youth Mental Health: "The Surgeon General has advised that there are ample indicators that social media can have a profound risk of harm to the mental health and well-being of children and adolescents."
-The warning - which occupies at least 75 percent of the screen for 90 seconds - must be displayed each calendar day when the user first logs on to the platform, again after three hours of cumulative active use, and every hour thereafter, until the end of the calendar day.
+Sponsored by Attorney General Rob Bonta and Common Sense Media, the bill would require social media platforms to display the following message: "The Surgeon General has warned that while social media may have benefits for some young users, social media is associated with significant mental health harms and has not been proven safe for young users."
+The warning must be displayed each calendar day when the user first logs on to the platform, again after three hours of cumulative active use, and every hour thereafter, until the end of the calendar day.
+When it is initially displayed, the warning must occupy at least 25% of the screen and last at least 10 seconds, although it may be bypassed at any point.
+When it is displayed at the three-hour mark or thereafter, it must occupy between 75 and 100 percent of the screen for 90 seconds, and is non-bypassable.
+Finally, the Department of Public Health may update the warning label to ensure it remains consistent with the state of the science.

 The bill is supported by, among others, the Academy of Pediatrics, California, Children's Advocacy Institute, California Initiative for Technology & Democracy (CITED), and Professor Jonathan Haidt, author of The Anxious Generation.
 It is opposed by a coalition of associations, including TechNet and California Chamber of Commerce, as well as Electronic Frontier Foundation.
-Oakland Privacy take an oppose-unless-amended position.
+Oakland Privacy takes an oppose-unless-amended position.